Myocarditis is inflammation of the heart muscle.

 Tests and Exams

-A physical examination may show no abnormalities, or may reveal the following:
+A physical exam may show no abnormalities, or may reveal the following:

 - Abnormal heartbeat or heart sounds (murmurs, extra heart sounds)